ytakefuji/python-novice/README.md

 $ pip search library_name

 For Python programming:
- space describes the structure: to practice Python, use ipython (interactive Python)
+ -space describes the structure:
+ -to practice Python, use ipython (interactive Python)

 1. The goal of this example:
  -read a csv file and create a file with extracted column chunks from the csv file.